karatelabs/karate/README.md

 * [hello-world.feature](karate-junit4/src/test/java/com/intuit/karate/junit4/wiremock/hello-world.feature#L6) - see line #6

 The [Karate Demos](karate-demo) use a similar approach for determining the URL for each test.

+## Java API
+It should be clear now that Karate provides a super-simple way to make HTTP requests compared to how you would have done so in Java.
+It is also possible to invoke a feature file via a Java API which can be very useful in some test-automation situations.

+A common use case is to mix API-calls into a larger test-suite, for example a Selenium or WebDriver UI test.
+So you can use Karate to set-up data via API calls, then run the UI test-automation, and finally again use Karate to assert that the system-state is as expected.

+There are two static methods in `com.intuit.karate.cucumber.CucumberRunner` (`runFeature()` and `runClasspathFeature()`) which are best explained in this demo unit-test: [`JavaApiTest.java`](karate-demo/src/test/java/demo/java/JavaApiTest.java).
+You can optionally pass in variable values or over-ride config and the resulting variable state would be returned as a `HashMap`.

 ## Data Driven Tests
 ### The Cucumber Way